input-output-hk/ouroboros-leios/docs/technical-report-1.md

 - Downstream connectivity of nodes imposes substantial network-egress costs on SPOs.
 - It is critical that hardware costs continue to drop at a 15% reduction per year.
 - The present fee structure for Cardano transaction is sufficient for Leios to be viable if there are more than 50 transactions per second.

+> [!DANGER]
+>
+> We need to account for the fact that many SPOs use cloud services that include a large amount of bandwidth for VMs: the cost model should only bill for the bandwidth used beyond that monthly allocation.

 ### Cost of storage